BhavyaaaJain/HSCode/README.md

 The goal of this project is to provide a method for matching commodity descriptions to HS codes.
 It achieves this using the following steps:

 1. Preprocessing commodity descriptions, including:
-   - Removing special characters and digits.
-   - Removing stop words.
-2. Keyword extraction for each chapter based on TF-IDF scores.
-3. Finding the best chapter match based on Jaccard similarity with input keywords.
+   -Seperating the description into common part and unique part.
-4. Encoding the input and descriptions using BERT embeddings.
+2. Encoding the input and descriptions using sentence Transformers.
+3. Using another brands dataset.
-5. Calculating cosine similarity between the input and descriptions.
+4. Calculating cosine similarity between the input embeddings and descriptions embeddings.
-6. Returning the top 5 HS codes with the highest similarity scores.
+6. Returning the top HS codes with the highest similarity scores.

 ## Prerequisites